OmarMiniesy/Notes/Security/Web Application Security/File Upload.md

 - For [[Apache]], they load this specific configuration from `.htaccess` file.
 - For IIS,  they load this specific configuration from `.web.config` file.

-We can upload our own configuration files to allow for malicious uploads to map arbitrary file extensions to executable MIME types if the ones we need are blacklisted.
+We can upload our own configuration files to allow for malicious uploads to map arbitrary file extensions to executable MIME types, if the ones we need are blacklisted.

 > Do that by taking the directives written in the `apache2.conf` file and putting them in the the `.htaccess` file, but changing the `.php` in the end to another file extension, such as `.l33t`.